Why Price Action Reigns Supreme

 While it’s simple in its presentation, the price action shows us so much without overwhelming our eyes and brains with information.
 Price delivered like this filters out the noise and just shows us the action.

 Price in the Present

 In previous articles, we laid out a number of different indicators.
 From stochastic indicators to MACD, the one thing all these other indicators had in common was that they were lagging.

 All the information presented by these tools suffered from a delay that could cause traders who solely rely on them to miss the bigger picture of the market.

-Price indicators solves this lag problem as it’s the only indicator that’s real time.
+Price indicators solve this lag problem as it’s the only indicator that’s real-time.
 It’s unfiltered, unprocessed, without delay.
 You see the price as it unfolds, giving you the most up to date tool in your analysis toolbox.